OneCrazyCoder/MMOGamepadOverlay/README.md

     # Rectangle with full height but 50%-75% of the width
     = 50%, 0, 25%, H

+### UI Scale

-*NOTE: The offset value is unaffected by the size of the target screen/window, but will instead be multiplied by the global  [System] property ``UIScale=`` (which itself can be automatically set for some games by use of ``UIScaleRegKey=`` and/or  ``UIScaleBaseHeight=`` to the game's default resolution height).
-Some size-related properties that only have a single value, such as BorderSize, TitleHeight, and FontSize, are also multiplied by UIScale!*
+The hotspot offset value mentioned above is not directly affected by the size of the target screen/window, but will instead be multiplied by a global UI Scale value.
+Some size-related properties that only have a single value, such as BorderSize, TitleHeight, and FontSize, are also multiplied by this global UI Scale value.
+The initial value for this can be configured by setting the ``[System]`` property ``UIScale=``, which defaults to 100% if undefined.

+For games that adjust their own UI scale automatically according to window size, such as *Pantheon*, set the ``[System]`` property ``UIScaleBaseHeight=`` to a default value like ``=1080``.
+The app will then compare the actual window height to this value and multiply the UIScale property by the difference.
+For example, with it set to 1080 but the game window being 4K (2,160 height), UIScale will be multiplied by 2.0 (2160 / 1080 = 2.0).

 ### UI Layout Editor